Sumidu/acv/README.md

 This repository contains the source code for my auto-updating curriculum vitae.
 The CV is written in R Markdown and rendered to a PDF file using GitHub Actions.
-The rendered PDF file is available in the [Releases].
+The rendered PDF file is available in the [Releases](https://github.com/Sumidu/acv/releases).

 ## Quicklink